 These are the stories formed and fleshed in the soil and given breath by voices of the Black Country.

-In the first series, Multistory recorded stories with people they met on the streets, at home and in the workplace, from life-long market traders to college students, tea dancers to newly arrived families.
-They covered topics such as family values, the role of women in communities and social history.
-Do listen to series 1 here if you haven’t already or see a list of episodes here.
-The project team included Emma Case (Project Manager & Producer), Robert Alexander (sound recordist and editor), Emma Purshouse (Narrator).
+The Sandwell Stories podcast was initiated to platform the ideas and stories of local people, exploring their concerns around and current debates, from life-long market traders to college students, tea dancers to newly arrived families.
 In addition to the podcasts we produced an exhibition of photographs that showcased portraits by photographer Emma Case, taken while interviewing local people for the ongoing audio project, which toured to Sandwell Libraries in 2019.
 The exhibition weaved together the words of people from Sandwell with their portraits, enabling the public to access a growing oral and visual archive of contemporary, everyday stories.
 We partnered with Black Country Matters radio show on Black Country Radio to launch each podcast.